-13. Seating Prescription – The Lower Legs and Feet
+13. Seating Prescription – Supporting the Lower Legs and Feet

 Unsupported lower legs can affect the position of the thighs and therefore the stability at the pelvis.
 Insufficient foot support can also negatively impact on postural stability; we naturally seek support through our feet to obtain the proprioceptive feedback required.